bombchus/z64-music-wiki/docs/advanced/audiobanks/custom-audiobank.md

     /* Address: 0x00 */
     Audiobank CustomBank = {
-      // addr = 0,         // not used for bank creation?
-      // len = 0,          // not used for bank creation?
-      // sampleMedium = 0, // not used for bank creation?
-      // seqPlayer = 2,    // not used for bank creation?
-      // tablenum = 0,     // not used for bank creation?
-      // fontID = 255,     // not used for bank creation?
       drums = DrumList,    // Pointer to Drum List sfx = NULL,          // Pointer to SFX List instruments = {      // Instrument List is built into the header